Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Related Work

-\textbf{Attention Re-weighting.} The non-linear re-weighting mechanism introduced by softmax attention ($l_1$-normalisation) has been shown to concentrate the distribution of attention weights, thereby stabilising the training process \cite{aueb2016one,gao2017properties,jang2016categorical,zhen2022cosformer}.
+\textbf{Attention Re-weighting.} The non-linear re-weighting mechanism introduced by softmax attention ($l_{1}$-normalization) has been shown to concentrate the distribution of attention weights, thereby stabilising the training process \citep{aueb2016one,gao2017properties,jang2016categorical,zhen2022cosformer}.
 Our empirical findings further demonstrate its essential role in maintaining the performance of LLMs.
-Moreover, we introduce a novel perspective: a non-linear positivity transformation followed by $l_1$-normalisation.
-Inspired by the classic normalisation-ReLU structure, the proposed re-weighting mechanism masks less relevant tokens and amplifies the relevant ones, which boosts the length extrapolation ability of underlying models.
+Moreover, we introduce a novel perspective: a non-linear positivity transformation followed by $l_{1}$-normalization.
+Inspired by the classic normalization-ReLU structure, the proposed re-weighting mechanism masks less relevant tokens and amplifies the relevant ones, which boosts the length extrapolation ability of underlying models.
 This provides the deep learning community with a deeper understanding of the attention mechanism within transformers.